Inter+

-"Inter+" — Ukrainian international TV channel, the international version of the Ukrainian TV channel "Inter".
-Part of the media conglomeratein "Inter Media Group".
+"Inter+" (Інтер+) is a Ukrainian international television channel, the international version of the Ukrainian television channel "Inter".
+It is part of the media conglomerate "Inter Media Group".

 History

 In the late 1990s, the Inter TV channel launched its international version.
 Initially, the TV channel was intended for those viewers who could not do without the TV programs that aired during the break (1:00 p.m.—6:00 p.m.).
 Spoke on cable networks Kyiv and mostly showed Russian "ORT" content.

 As a satellite TV channel, Inter+ began broadcasting on January 13, 2003.
 This is the international version of the "Inter" TV channel with the addition of programs from other Ukrainian productions.